dpretet/friscv/doc/architecture.md

 # Architecture

+All draws have been created with draw.io, the document being stored in `doc` folder.

 ## Interfaces & Communication Protocol

 The core connects internally its modules with AMBA philosophy.
 AMBA proposes a simple way to connect